MetaphorC/RustyOS/README.md

 ### RustyOS

-Just a fun side project where I follow various guides and try to create a microkernel operating system in Rust by Yo Arjun joins the party
+This project is inspired by [Redox OS](https://github.com/redox-os).
+My(our) plans with this project are to create a microkernel OS from scratch in Rust to target embedded systems.
+In future, the project is very much likely to be pushed to be a general purpose OS.